Lattice Boltzmann simulations of stochastic thin film dewetting: Introduction

+To the best of our knowledge, the impact of thermal fluctuations on thin film dewetting of chemically patterned substrates has so far been overlooked.
+The purpose of this paper is to fill this gap, studying the role of heterogeneous substrate properties in the fluctuating dewetting dynamics.
+To this aim we perform numerical simulations of the deterministic and stochastic thin-film equations with space-varying contact angle (parametrizing the chemical pattering of the substrate).
+In particular, since we aim to simulate large systems in order to achieve reliable statistics in terms of the number of droplets, we restrict ourselves in this study to the one-dimensional geometry and keep the simulations computationally feasible.

 This paper is organized as follows.
-In Sec.~\ref{sec:stoch_thin_film} we shortly discuss the addition of the stochastic part to the deterministic thin film equation, yielding the stochastic thin film equation.
-Then, we introduce the key features of our lattice Boltzmann model and its extension towards the stochastic thin film equation in Sec.~\ref{sec:num_method}.
-Our results are presented and discussed in Sec.~\ref{sec:results}.
-Finally, a conclusion and summary are provided in Sec.~\ref{sec:sum_conclu}.
+In Sec.~\ref{sec:stoch_thin_film} we shortly discuss the stochastic thin-film equation and its linear stability analysis.
+Then, we introduce the key features of our lattice Boltzmann model for the thin-film equation and its extension to include thermal fluctuations in Sec.~\ref{sec:num_method}.
+The results are presented and discussed in Sec.~\ref{sec:results}.
+Finally, conclusions and summary are provided in Sec.~\ref{sec:sum_conclu}.